tum-gis/ckan-docker/README.md

 ### Development image versions

 For development purposes the `devel` images, which are build from the latest commit to the `devel` branch are published.

+> [!CAUTION]
-The `devel` images are used for testing and may contain errors.
+> The `devel` images are used for testing and development.
+They may contain errors and security threats.
+> Do not use them in a production environment or when handling sensitive data.

 The CKAN and CKAN extension versions used for each image are listed in the table below.

 For debugging we provide a *debug* version for each image version.